rpompen/mkproj-demo/README.md

 7. open this project (obviously)
 8. **then** start project with `ctrl-alt-c ctrl-alt-j`
 9. select `Clojure CLI + Figwheel-main`, then :fig option in next dialogue
+9a. a box might open asking for a port number; This can happen the first time; restart VS code
 9b. the running browser will show the app
 10. change browser URL from port 9500 to 8000; nothing will show up
 11. open `src/clj/mkproj-demo/core.clj` and click in window